TeYuanLiu/teyuanliu.github.io/content/blog/go.md

     -   complex128
 -   Byte
     -   byte (alias of uint8)
-        -   Use `'<BYTE>'` for literal.
-        -   Byte is an alias of uint8 and not int8 because people had already developed the habit of considering 0xFF as 255 not -1.
-This has increased the difficulty of detecting arithmetic overflow though.
 -   Rune
     -   rune (alias of int32, representing a Unicode code point)
-        -   Use `'<RUNE>'` for literal.
-        -   Rune is an alias of int32 and not uint32 such that arithmetic overflow can be easily detected.
-        -   UTF-8
-            -   A code point between 0 and 2047 is stored with 2 bytes.
-The first byte has a 3-bit header `110xxxxx` indicating the character start.
-The second byte has a 2-bit header `10xxxxxx` marking itself as a continuation byte.
-The `x` count is 11, and a 11-bit signed integer gives us the range of -2048 to 2047.
-For example, a code point with value 256 has the first byte as `11000100` and the second byte as `10000000`.
-            -   A code point between 2048 and 65535 is stored with 3 bytes.
-The first byte has a 4-bit header `1110xxxx` indicating the character start.
-The second and third byte each has a 2-bit header `10xxxxxx` marking as a continuation byte.
-The `x` count is 16, and a 16-bit signed integer gives us the range of -65536 to 65535.
-For example, a code point with value 2048 has the first byte as `11100000`, the second byte as `10100000`, and the third byte as `10000000`.
 -   String
     -   string
-        -   Use `"<STRING>"` for literal.
-        -   When working with a string, if we want the rune index as well as the rune value, it is recommended to first turn the string into a rune slice and then process it.
-If you only need the rune value, a `for _, r := range s {fmt.Printf("%c", r)}` is sufficient.
-        -   A string variable is stored as a pointer pointing to its data and length, so we should almost always pass it by value.

 ### Variable type conversion